Dodge City woman killed in officer-involved crash

 Officers were traveling westbound on Wyatt Earp near Matt Down Lane when the driver of a passenger car entered the intersection northbound.
 The DCPD patrol vehicle struck the passenger’s side of the car.

-The officer involved in the accident was transported to Western Plains Regional Medical Center, where he is in stable condition.
+The officer involved in the crash was transported to Western Plains Regional Medical Center where he is in stable condition.

 A notification has been made to Guzman’s family.
 The Kansas Highway Patrol is investigating the accident.